 Mount Everts: Located near Rescue Creek in northern Yellowstone, Mount Everts is named after Truman Everts, part of the Washburn Expedition.
 In 1870, Everts got separated from the rest of the expedition, and also lost his pack horse, leaving him alone along the shores of Lake Yellowstone.
 The expedition searched for him for a week, leaving signal fires and notes along the lake, but eventually they had to leave him for dead, and kept moving on.
-Everts managed to stay alive in Yellowstone's wilderness for 37 days, until frontiersman "Yellowstone Jack" Barronett found him.
+Everts managed to stay alive, eating thistles, in Yellowstone's wilderness for 37 days, until frontiersman "Yellowstone Jack" Barronette found him.

-Baronett Peak: You guessed it, Baronett Peak is named after C.J.
-"Yellowstone Jack" Baronett, who rescued Truman Everts in 1870.
-Baronett Peak is located in the northeastern corner of the park.
+Baronette Peak: You guessed it, Baronette Peak is named after C.J.
+"Yellowstone Jack" Baronette, who rescued Truman Everts in 1870.
+Barronette Peak (misspelled by the Hayden Geological Survey) is located in the northeastern corner of the park.

 Hayden Valley: Located on the eastern side of Lower Loop Road, Hayden Valley is known as a sanctuary for bison, birds and plenty of other wildlife.
 It is named for Ferdinand Hayden, who led the first federally funded exploration of what is now Yellowstone in 1871.
 The expedition's reports, along with paintings from Thomas Moran and photographs from William Henry Jackson prompted Congress to create the first National Park, and also helped encourage westward expansion.

 Mount Holmes: Named by members of the Hayden Expedition, after W.F.
-Holmes, a geologist for the U.S.G.S.
-Mount Holmes is home to one of the three fire lookouts in Yellowstone National Park.
+Holmes, a geologist for the U.S.G.S, who accompanied the Hayden Expedition.
+Mount Holmes is the tallest mountain peak in the Wyoming portion of the Gallatin Range.